-- 12.1.
-The governing body has notified the headteacher that it expects the school behaviour policy to include the power to use reasonable force. - 12.2.
-At St Vincent's Catholic Primary School, we work to the framework of national government guidance Use of Reasonable Force; Advice for head teachers, staff and governing bodies Dfe 2013. - 12.3.
-All staff have a duty of care and legal power to use reasonable force to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property or engaging in any behaviour prejudicial to maintaining good order and discipline at the school. - 12.4.
-Before such action, the staff will employ a wide range of strategies in order to avoid this action. - 12.5.
+13.1.
+The governing body has notified the headteacher that it expects the school behaviour policy to include the power to use reasonable force.

+- 13.2.
+At St Vincent's Catholic Primary School, we work to the framework of national government guidance Use of Reasonable Force; Advice for head teachers, staff and governing bodies Dfe 2013. - 13.3.
+All staff have a duty of care and legal power to use reasonable force to prevent a pupil from committing a criminal offence, injuring themselves or others, causing damage to property or engaging in any behaviour prejudicial to maintaining good order and discipline at the school. - 13.4.
+Before such action, the staff will employ a wide range of strategies in order to avoid this action. - 13.5.
 This progression of actions in response to their negative behaviour should be clearly communicated to the child in an effort to distract the child.
-All incidents of positive handling will be recorded in accordance with this policy and all incidences are recorded and filed in a locked cupboard / room. - 12.6.
-If the force used is reasonable all staff will have a robust defence against any accusations.
-This guidance is intended to help staff feel more confident about using force when they think it is right and necessary, and to clarify our policy to the parents and carers of our pupils. - 12.7.
-Whether the force used is reasonable will always depend on the particular circumstances of the case and the test is whether the force used is proportionate to the consequences it is intended to prevent.
-This means the degree of force used should be the minimum needed to achieve the desired result.
+All incidents of positive handling will be recorded in accordance with the Positive Handling Policy and all incidences are recorded and filed in a locked cupboard / room. - 13.6.
+For more detailed information about positive handling and use of reasonable force, please refer to the school's Positive Handling Policy.